nlpsi-workshop/nlpsi-workshop.github.io/_pages/call_for_papers.md

 nav_order: 2
 ---

-**Deadline for paper submission**: March 31, 2025

-The workshop will be co-located with the International AAAI Conference on Web and Social Media **(ICWSM'25)** and will take place **in person** on **Monday 23 June 2025**.
+The **First Workshop on Integrating NLP and Psychology to Study Social Interactions (NLPSI)** will be co-located with the International AAAI Conference on Web and Social Media (ICWSM’25) and will take place in person on **Monday 23 June 2025**.

-Topics of interest include, but are not limited to:
+**Deadline for paper submission:** March 21, 2025

+## Background and Scope

+Recent advances in natural language processing (NLP) have enabled not only the modeling of syntax and semantics but also the analysis of higher-level aspects of human communication—such as pragmatics, social dynamics, and emotional expression.
+Building on these advances, we can now address foundational questions that remain relatively unexplored in NLP: What are the core psychological processes that shape human behavior and communication?
+What factors influence how individuals perceive, process, and produce language, and how do these processes impact communication?
+Psychology has been studying human behavior, perception, and communication for years, offering valuable insights into these questions.
+At the same time, NLP allows us to move beyond controlled, small-scale experiments and conduct large-scale studies to better explore key theories and research questions in psychology.

+NLPSI seeks to bridge these two disciplines with a primary focus on NLP research grounded in psychological theories.
+This interdisciplinary workshop invites researchers from NLP, Social Psychology, Communication Sciences, Affective Computing, and related fields to submit their work.
+We welcome submissions on topics including, but not limited to, the following:

-- Extracting and classifying psychological constructs (e.g., beliefs, motives, feelings, affect, personality traits) to compare and expand existing psychological theories.
+- **Psychological constructs:** (e.g., beliefs, motives, feelings, affect, personality).
-- Using NLP to replicate psychological studies, especially those focused on interaction.
+- **Psychological studies:** especially those focused on interaction.
-- Investigating how language reflects social identities, including ethnicity and group affiliation.
+- **Language and social identities:** including ethnicity and group affiliation.
-- Analyzing communication patterns such as empathy, persuasion, and conflict resolution, and how these are linguistically expressed in different contexts.
+- **Communication patterns:** such as empathy, persuasion, and conflict resolution.
-- Examining the role of emotions in interpersonal communication, including phenomena like emotion contagion and interpersonal emotion regulation.
+- **Role of emotions in interpersonal communication:** including phenomena like emotion contagion and interpersonal emotion regulation.
-- Leveraging LLMs in experimental, interactional studies.
+- **LLMs in experimental, interactional studies.**
-- Exploring how psychological constructs and theories manifest across cultures, using NLP to identify cross-cultural variations in communication and behavior.
+- **Cross-cultural variations in communication and behavior.**

-### Submission Guidelines
+## Submission Types

 We invite the following types of submissions:

+- **Long papers** (5 to 8 pages) that present original research, from preliminary findings to established contributions, including theory, experiments, or applications.
+- **Short papers** (up to 4 pages) that introduce emerging ideas, work in progress, or early-stage research with clear significance.
-- **Extended Abstracts** that present ongoing work, position papers, previously published work, or research projects.
+- **Extended Abstracts** (up to 2 pages) that present ongoing work, position papers, previously published work, or research projects.
 Abstracts can be submitted either for inclusion in the proceedings (archival) or as non-archival contributions.
-- **Long papers** (max.
-8 pages) that present original research, from preliminary findings to established contributions, including theory, experiments, or applications.
-- **Short papers** (max.
-4 pages) that introduce emerging ideas, work in progress, or early-stage research with clear significance.

-Full papers will be presented on-site and are allocated X minutes (including 10 minutes for discussion). (rewrite this or remove)
-Abstracts will be presented in interactive poster sessions.
+## Format

+All papers must follow the AAAI two-column, camera-ready style for US Letter (8.5" x 11") paper, using Type 1 or TrueType fonts.
+(Available templates: [AAAI 2025 Author Kit on Overleaf](https://www.overleaf.com) or [AAAI 2025 Author Kit.zip](#) [Word | LaTeX]).
+The review process will be double-blind, so please anonymize your papers by removing identifying information such as author names, affiliations, and funding details.

+## Organizers

+- **Aswathy Velutharambath**, University of Bamberg
+- **Sofie Labat**, Ghent University
+- **Neele Falk**, University of Stuttgart
+- **Flor Miriam Plaza-del-Arco**, Bocconi University
+- **Roman Klinger**, University of Bamberg
+- **Véronique Hoste**, Ghent University

-### Important Dates
+## Important Dates

-{% include dates.liquid %}
+- **Paper submission deadline:** March 21, 2025
+- **Notification of acceptance:** April 30, 2025
+- **Camera ready paper due:** May 26, 2025
+- **NLPSI Workshop day:** June 23, 2025

+## Further Information

+For further details and updates, please visit the [NLPSI website](https://nlpsi-workshop.github.io).

+If you have any questions, contact us at [nlpsi-workshop-organizers.nlproc@uni-bamberg.de](mailto:nlpsi-workshop-organizers.nlproc@uni-bamberg.de).